validatedpatterns/docs/medical-diagnosis/getting-started.md

 1. Turn on the image file flow.
 There are three ways to go about this.

-   You can go to the command line (make sure you have KUBECONFIG set, or are logged into the cluster.
+   You can go to the command-line (make sure you have KUBECONFIG set, or are logged into the cluster.

    ```sh
    oc scale deploymentconfig/image-generator --replicas=1